Electrical Resistivity of the Elements

 Electrical resistivity variability range

-The following tungsten filament dimensions were extracted from a General Electric brochure by Dr. Lawrence Woolf⁽⁴⁾, which equates to an operational electrical resisitivity of 7.79E-07 Ω.m:
+The following tungsten filament dimensions were extracted from a General Electric brochure by Dr. Lawrence Woolf⁽⁴⁾, which equates to an operational electrical resisitivity for tungsten @ 2890K of 7.9E-07 Ω.m:

 GE Filament Dimensions & Calculated Resisitivity